Terbau/Popcorn-Pal/README.md

 **Cypress**

-Cypress is used for end-to-end testing to validate key features like search, filtering, and navigation.
-It simulates user interactions to ensure the application performs as expected across various scenarios, helping to identify issues and ensure a reliable user experience
+Cypress is used for end-to-end testing to validate key features like search, navigation, filtering, and dark/light mode toggling.
+It simulates user interactions, helping to identify issues and ensure a reliable user experience.

 **Unit tests**